 As an Amazon Associate, I earn from qualifying purchases.

-Peanut Butter Chocolate Chip Granola Bars are a delicious and easy real food treat made in your own kitchen.
-Bypass the overpriced packaged bars at the store and make your own with just a few simple pantry ingredients!
+These peanut butter chocolate chip granola bars are a delicious and easy treat made in your very own kitchen.
+Bypass the overpriced packaged granola bars at the store and make your own with just a few simple pantry ingredients!

 The problem with so many homemade granola bar recipes is that they are advertised as no-bake.
 Which is great from a time standpoint, but sucktastic in keeping them together and preventing epic meltdowns when they fall apart in your kiddo’s hands.

-Don’t worry, you got this.
-I’m going to teach you the secrets to delicious homemade granola bars that a) stick together b) are easy to make and c) taste like unicorn tears are the main ingredient.
+Don’t worry, you’ve got this.
+I’m going to teach you the secrets to delicious homemade granola bars that a) stick together, b) are easy to make, and c) taste like unicorn tears are the main ingredient.

 Pro Tips/Recipe Notes: